Skip to content

 Initial impression upon opening the can 3.5/5.

-They now come in a printed, unboxed can.
+They now come in a labeled, unboxed can.
 As mentioned above, they're now sprats.
 They are also now 3.75 oz. vs. 4.25 oz.
 Shaking the unopened can, you can feel the slosh.
 There was space enough left for probably two more fish, so it was possible for them to have remained 4.25 oz.
 Shrinkflation indeed.

 Taste-wise, they aren't bad at all.
 The sauce ingredients are quite different.
 Rather than the mild, warm heat of harissa, they now have an utterly piquant sauce.
 Not burning fire hot, but that kind of vinegary heat that sets your face and scalp to sweating.
 They're either very tender or mushy, depending upon your point of view.
 Trying to lift individual fish out of the can with culinary tweezers resulted in most breaking in half.